ruchawaghulde/TIC-TAC-TOE-GAME/README.md

 All the above defined game rules and this implementation workflow will be taken into consideration while designing a Python program for this project.

+### Minimax Algorithm

+Minimax is a artificial intelligence algorithm applied to a two player Tic Tac Toe game.
+This games are known as zero-sum games, because in a mathematical representation: one player wins (+1) and other player loses (-1) or both of anyone not to win (0).

+Minimax is a recursive algorithm which is used to choose the best move that leads the Max player to win or not lose (draw).
+It consider the current state of the game and the available moves at that state, then for each valid move it plays (alternating min and max) until it finds a terminal state - win, draw or lose.

+Its goal is to minimize the maximum loss i.e. minimize the worst case scenario.

+#### Looking at a Brief Example

+To apply this, let's take an example from near the end of a game, where it is my turn.
+I am X. My goal here, obviously, is to maximize my end game score.

+If the top of this image represents the state of the game I see when it is my turn, then I have some choices to make, there are three places I can play, one of which clearly results in me wining and earning the 10 points.
+If I don't make that move, O could very easily win.
+And I don't want O to win, so my goal here, as the first player, should be to pick the maximum scoring move.

+#### But What About O?

+We should assume that O is also playing to win this game, but relative to us, the first player, O wants obviously wants to chose the move that results in the worst score for us, it wants to pick a move that would minimize our ultimate score.
+Let's look at things from O's perspective, starting with the two other game states from above in which we don't immediately win.

+The choice is clear, O would pick any of the moves that result in a score of -10.

+#### Describing Minimax